elma-webdev/Rotas-React/README.md

-I deveoloped I simples project in order to practise my knowledge in features as React-router-dom, props and and stuffs
+I deveoloped a simple project in order to practise my knowledge at features available in ReactJs like React-router-dom, props and and stuffs